 Zip tying the support for the head.
 If you want a simpler way to do this: buy the 4 socket PVC cross ➕ piece.
 I just did this to save money.
 I have multiple projects going this year, and over several projects, every penny saved really adds up!

 Measure the length of the neck of the cape, to a little before the bottom hem.
 I am using landscape pins on the cape’s hem.
 I needed that little extra to have room to anchor it.

 My hubby cutting pipe for me.
 (You don’t need help with a pipe cutter, he was just being nice!)
 A PVC pipe cutter is super handy!
 You could also use a saw, but the pipe cutter is much easier.
 They also sell a rotary, pressure cutter for this purpose, but again, this scissor type is super easy to use.

 Attach your cross piece.
 You don’t need to worry about glue.
 Pipe glue is super messy (you can stain your skin purple and it won’t come off for a week!) and this will stay together, for this purpose, without it.

 Again, buy the 4 socket cross piece, if you don’t want to be super frugal and just use zip ties with your excess pipe, like I did.
 Make sure your pipe elbows are the same diameter as the pipe you bought!

 Cut your shoulder pieces and attach them.
 Cut your neck piece and attach it.
-If you are going to make a dress form support, like I did, keep the shoulders short as the form needs to fit over the PVC and the pipe “shoulders” are really just there to hang the packing tape form or bubble wrap form on.
+If you are going to make a dress form support, like I did, keep the shoulders short as the form needs to fit over the PVC, The pipe “shoulders” are really just there to hang the packing tape form or bubble wrap form on.
 If you are using bubble wrap without a dress form: cut the shoulders a little longer than you think you’ll need them to be.
 You can always go back and cut them shorter.
 Use the cape to estimate how wide you can go, while still being able to completely close the cape over the form.